We advise consumers to be cautious of health-related products and treatments that have no proven benefits.

 - misleading and deceptive conduct about necessity of a treatment or product and the expected health benefit

 - other consumer issues such as refunds and non-delivery of product and services.

 We do not investigate matters that are dealt with by other regulators, such as the Therapeutic Goods Administration.

-For more information, visit our Misleading or deceptive conduct page.
+For more information, see Misleading or deceptive conduct.